scala/docs.scala-lang/_overviews/collections/concrete-mutable-collection-classes.md

 Array sequences are mutable sequences of fixed size which store their elements internally in an `Array[Object]`.
 They are implemented in Scala by class [ArraySeq](https://www.scala-lang.org/api/{{ site.scala-212-version }}/scala/collection/mutable/ArraySeq.html).

-You would typically use an `ArraySeq` if you want an array for its performance characteristics, but you also want to create generic instances of the sequence where you do not know the type of the elements and you do not have a `ClassTag` to provide it at run-time.
+You would typically use an `ArraySeq` if you want an array for its performance characteristics, but you also want to create generic instances of the sequence where you do not know the type of the elements, and you do not have a `ClassTag` to provide it at run-time.
 These issues are explained in the section on [arrays]({{ site.baseurl }}/overviews/collections/arrays.html).

 ## Stacks